 How Close are We?

 A startup Elysium has already proven this process can be done.
-Apart from making progress, it has a product in the market with a total funding of $31.2.
-Elysium Health is a testimony of that a lot can be achieved with a small budget.
-The product in the market boosts the human body’s nicotinamide adenine dinuncleotide (NAD) a compound naturally produced but decreases with time.
-Helping the body in producing NAD as time progresses, may be the key to unlocking the fountain of youth.
+Apart from making progress, it has a product in the market with total funding of $31.2.
+Elysium Health is a testimony that a lot can be achieved with a small budget.
+The product in the market boosts the human body’s nicotinamide adenine dinucleotide (NAD) a compound naturally produced but decreases with time.
+Helping the body in producing NAD as time progresses, maybe the key to unlocking the fountain of youth.